Armscor (Philippines): History

 Armscor traces its roots back to a Manila print shop, Squires Bingham & Co., founded in 1905.
 The print shop later imported and sold motorcycles and various sporting goods, which included some firearms and ammunition.
-The company was bought by the Tuason family in 1941 and began making firearms through the present corporation in 1952.
+The company was bought by the Tuason family in 1941 and began making firearms through the present corporation in 1952, being renamed Squires Bingham Manufacturing, Inc. in the same year.
 Armscor manufactures its own line of firearms and holds manufacturing contracts for other companies' firearm lines, such as Twin Pines' Rock Island Armory (RIA) pistols.
 In addition to the Rock Island Armory 1911 series pistols, Armscor is the source of pistols for STI's Spartan, Cimarron Firearms pre-1923 Model 1911, and Charles Daly 1911 style pistols.
 Armscor is an ISO 9001 certified compliant company which manufactures weapons using CNC (Computer Numerical Control) equipment.